-Revised 1/08/2013.
-These regulations were approved in principle on 9/11/2012, and posted as official on 9/18/2012.
+Revised April 2017.
+These regulations are effective immediately.
 For past regulations, see PhD Degree Past Regulations.

 - Course Requirements

 For those interested in biostatistics, please also read the Biostatistics Degree Option Regulations.

 - Mathematics/Statistics 733 (Measure Theoretic Probability) OR 771 (Stat Computing)

 - Statistics 849 and 850 (Statistical Methods and Applications)